dev-mohanraj/video-player/README.md

 # Video Playlist Application

 This project is a simple Video Playlist application built using React.js, Vite, Dndkit, **native video tag**, and Tailwind CSS.
-It allows users to drag and drop videos to order playlists, control playback, and enjoy seamless video streaming.
+It allows users to drag and drop videos to order playlists, control playback

 Deployed version available here https://video-playlist-seven.vercel.app/